Roamin/vue-pattern-input/README.md

 # vue-pattern-input

 A Vue2.0 Component used RegExp to limit the user's input, and works like native input element.
+You can use `v-model` easily.

 ## Table of contents